FR coveralls that are loaded with pockets

-These Carhartt® flame-resistant unlined coveralls are constructed of 7.02-oz.
+These Carhartt flame-resistant unlined coveralls are constructed of 7.02-oz.
 FR canvas (a blend of 88% cotton and 12% high-tenacity nylon).
-Plenty of pockets for storage including a left chest tradesmen pocket, right chest pocket with flap, two pass-through pockets, left sleeve pen pocket, and multiple tool and utility pockets.
+Plenty of pockets for storage, including a left chest tradesmen pocket, right chest pocket with flap, two pass-through pockets, left sleeve pen pocket, and multiple tool and utility pockets.
 Two-way brass front zipper with Nomex® zipper tape and inside and outside protective flaps.
-Split back with bi-swing for better range of motion while working.
-Other features include triple-needle stitching, pleated elbows, FR melamine buttons and 23" leg openings that will fit over your work boots.
-Khaki color.
-NFPA 70E and NFPA 2112 compliant.
-HRC: 2 ATPV (CAL/CM2): 8.6.
+Split bi-swing back for better range of motion while working.
+Other coverall features include triple-needle stitching, pleated elbows, FR melamine buttons and 23" leg openings that fit over your work boots.
+Khaki.
 Carhartt FRX010.
-Specify Men’s chest even size; 38-54 and length: short (height of 5'3" to 5'7"), regular (height 5'7" to 5'11") or tall (height 5'11" to 6'3") from the selection box above.
-See drop down for sizes currently available.
+Specify Men’s chest size from drop-down menu above.
+Regular (5'7" to 5'11") height only.

 See sizing chart